Knowledge is power. But only when you can access it.

 Price: Free trial and plan available.
 Paid plans start at $10/seat per month.

-Best knowledge base solution for IT service providers.
+9. Confluence - Best for IT service providers

 Confluence is a popular platform for product and engineering departments as well as for teams that provide IT services.
 The platform is focused on internal use and project management and comes with an extensive library of page templates so you can get started quickly.